tomjadams/scala-workshop/doc/finch/02-response-encoding.md

 We'll build one up piece by piece, firstly, we'll build a Circe encoder for our base product class, and then we'll write a Finch response encoder that adds a top level `data` element.

+If you want to read up more on encoders, the [Finch user guide](http://finagle.github.io/finch/user-guide.html#json) has more details.

 A basic encoder looks a lot like our decoder from earlier:

 ```scala